sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h4>Boolean</h4>
 - Only 2 Boolean values true & false, although values of other types are also deemed either true or false.
-- Falsey values are false, null ,"" ,0 , undefined ,NaN.
-All other values including objects are Truthy
+- "Falsey" values are false, null ,"" ,0 , undefined ,NaN.
+All other values including objects are "Truthy"

 <h4>Numbers</h4>
 - Only 1 number type (i.e no integer) which is represented as a 64bit floating point also know as Double.